luci/recipes-py/README.recipes.md

     build = api.buildbucket.schedule([request])[0]

 Args:
-* builder (str): name of the destination builder.
+* builder: name of the destination builder.
-* project (str|INHERIT): project containing the destination builder.
+* project: project containing the destination builder.
 Defaults to the project of the current build.
-* bucket (str|INHERIT): bucket containing the destination builder.
+* bucket: bucket containing the destination builder.
 Defaults to the bucket of the current build.
-* properties (dict): input properties for the new build.
+* properties: input properties for the new build.
-* experimental (common_pb2.Trinary|INHERIT): whether the build is allowed to affect prod.
+* experimental: whether the build is allowed to affect prod.
 Defaults to the value of the current build.
-  Read more about
-  [`experimental` field](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q="bool experimental").
+Read more about [`experimental` field](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q="bool experimental").
-* experiments (Dict[str, bool]|None): enabled and disabled experiments
-  for the new build.
+* experiments: enabled and disabled experiments for the new build.
 Overrides the result computed from experiments defined in builder config.
-* gitiles_commit (common_pb2.GitilesCommit|INHERIT): input commit.
+* gitiles_commit: input commit.
 Defaults to the input commit of the current build.
-  Read more about
+Read more about [`gitiles_commit`](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q=Input.gitiles_commit).
-  [`gitiles_commit`](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q=Input.gitiles_commit).
-* gerrit_changes (list of common_pb2.GerritChange|INHERIT): list of input
+* gerrit_changes: list of input CLs.
-  CLs.
 Defaults to gerrit changes of the current build.
-  Read more about
+Read more about [`gerrit_changes`](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q=Input.gerrit_changes).
-  [`gerrit_changes`](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q=Input.gerrit_changes).
-* tags (list of common_pb2.StringPair): tags for the new build.
+* tags: tags for the new build.
-* inherit_buildsets (bool): if `True` (default), the returned request will include buildset tags from the current build.
+* inherit_buildsets: if `True` (default), the returned request will include buildset tags from the current build.
-* swarming_parent_run_id (str|NoneType): associate the new build as child of the given swarming run id.
+* swarming_parent_run_id: associate the new build as child of the given swarming run id.
 Defaults to `None` meaning no association.
   If passed, must be a valid swarming *run* id (specific execution of a task) for the swarming instance on which build will execute.
 Typically, you'd want to set it to [`api.swarming.task_id`](https://cs.chromium.org/chromium/infra/recipes-py/recipe_modules/swarming/api.py?type=cs&q=recipe_modules/swarming/api.py+%22def+task_id%22&sq=package:chromium&g=0&l=924).
   Read more about
   [`parent_run_id`](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/rpc.proto?type=cs&q="string+parent_run_id").
-* dimensions (list of common_pb2.RequestedDimension): override dimensions defined on the server.
+* dimensions: override dimensions defined on the server.
-* priority (int|NoneType|INHERIT): Swarming task priority.
+* priority: Swarming task priority.
 The lower the more important.
 Valid values are `[20..255]`.
 Defaults to the value of the current build.
   Pass `None` to use the priority of the destination builder.
-* critical (bool|common_pb2.Trinary|INHERIT): whether the build status should not be used to assess correctness of the commit/CL.
+* critical: whether the build status should not be used to assess correctness of the commit/CL.
 Defaults to .build.critical.
   See also Build.critical in
   https://chromium.googlesource.com/infra/luci/luci-go/+/main/buildbucket/proto/build.proto
-* exe_cipd_version (NoneType|str|INHERIT): CIPD version of the LUCI
-  Executable (e.g. recipe) to use.
+* exe_cipd_version: CIPD version of the LUCI Executable (e.g. recipe) to use.
 Pass `None` to use the server configured one.
-* fields (list of strs): a list of fields to include in the response, names relative to `build_pb2.Build` (e.g. ["tags", "infra.swarming"]).
+* fields: a list of fields to include in the response, names relative to `build_pb2.Build` (e.g. ["tags", "infra.swarming"]).
 * can_outlive_parent: flag for if the scheduled child build can outlive the current build or not (as enforced by Buildbucket;